 Washington DC Transport

 Getting around Washington DC is relatively easy as most attractions are within walking distance of one another and the streets are fairly easy to navigate.
 The city is laid out in a circle around the White House, with 'spokes' radiating out from it.
 Washington DC has an excellent public transport system that includes buses and the Metrorail subway, which has stations at or near almost every tourist attraction.
-The system operates until midnight during the week, and Metrorail stations stay open until 3am on Fridays and Saturdays.
+The system operates until midnight.
 The efficient Metrorail subway system provides services throughout the city, and to the Virginia and Maryland suburbs, and is used by means of a computerised fare card.

 Become our Washington DC Travel Expert